 The Baroque bell tower known as Torre dos Clérigos is one of Porto’s most iconic monuments.
 Built in the 18th century, the tower sits over the Clérigos church and is 76 metres tall.
 If you are not scared of heights, we recommend you climb the 200 steps that take you to the top of the tower, where you will enjoy some of the best panoramic views of the city and the Douro River.
 There is a small charge to get in.

 Port wine is, of course, named after the city.
-Learn about how it is made and the history of the world’s favourite sweet wine in the cellars across the river in Vila Nova de Gaia, the wine making quarter.
+Learn about how it is made and the history of the world’s favourite sweet wine in the cellars across the river in Vila Nova de Gaia, the wine-making quarter.
 The story of Port also offers an interesting insight into European history and geopolitics.
 Port wine was born when England boycotted French wines in the 17th century.
 They started to import Portuguese wine instead, and this iconic drink is just as delicious today!

-Cathedral Sé do Porto
+3. Cathedral Sé do Porto

 Porto’s Cathedral, or Sé, is a Romanesque church-fortress building dating back to the 12th century, although Baroque elements have been added at a later stage.
 Make sure you get your Camino stamp to mark the beginning of your journey if you are starting the Camino Portugues along the Coast.
 The entry fee to the cathedral includes access to the cloister, chapter room, tower and cathedral itself.

-Avenida dos Aliados
+5. Avenida dos Aliados

-Ponte Dom Luís I
+6. Ponte Dom Luís I

 Ponte Dom Luís I connects the Old Town with Vila Nova de Gaia, across the Douro River.
 It’s one of the city’s most emblematic features.
 The Dom Luis Bridge is quite an imposing structure built in 1886 by a student of Gustave Eiffel (of Eiffel Tower fame).
 The upper level has a pedestrian walkway and a metro line, while the lower level is designed for cars and other road traffic.